Back to all Resources

 • Cross-track error, which captures deviations to the left or right of the forecast path

-The result is a wider, more informative cone that reflects both directional and speed variability, key factors in forecasting real-world impacts.
+This product remains experimental and is not yet the default operational forecast cone.
+However, it represents a significant step toward modeling the true complexity of storm behavior.
+The result is a wider, more informative cone that reflects both directional and speed variability – key factors in forecasting real-world impacts.

 Storm Surge Expansion: A Critical Step for Hawaii